Grey Fox Site Map

 GREY FOX OPENING DAY ARRIVAL PROCEDURES FOR CAMPERS

 Camping gates will open at 7:00 AM Wednesday (the day before the music officially begins).
 Weather permitting, you'll be able to get your wristband and parking sticker, enter the camping area and start setting up at that time.
 Do not arrive before 7 am.
 You may not park along the road, so plan your arrival accordingly.
 Better yet, relax!
 Come a little later and avoid the traffic jam.
 Check out our What to Bring page.
 Don't forget your ticket confirmation number!

-There will be 4 general areas for camping: 1) HIGH MEADOW CAMPING for tents without vehicles (see below); (2) QUIET CAMPING (low noise from 10pm to 8am) for tents, pop-ups and RVs not using their generators; (3) PICKERS PARADISE for those who wish to stay up late to pick and/or talk; and (4) GENERATORVILLE for RVs that will be using their generators.
+There will be 5 general areas for camping: 1) HIGH MEADOW CAMPING for tents without vehicles (see below); (2) QUIET CAMPING (low noise from 10pm to 8am) for tents, pop-ups and RVs not using their generators; (3) PICKERS PARADISE for those who wish to stay up late to pick and/or talk; (4) GENERATORVILLE for RVs that will be using their generators.
 Generatorville will be adjacent to Pickers Paradise and close to a shuttle bus stop; and (5) FAMILY CAMPING in the vicinity of the Family Stage and BGA Tent.
 This area will not be considered a "Quiet Camping Area" however it is intended for family-friendly behavior.
 Please camp in this area only if your family members are participating in cademy and/or family stage activities.

 Upon arrival, we'll ask you which section you want to camp in and give you a vehicle sticker for that area.

 NEW!!!
 2013 CAMPGROUND VEHICLE PASS POLICY